Amended and Restated Bylaws of the Friends of the Lexington Public Library, Inc.

 Section 2 – Fiscal Year: The fiscal year of the Corporation shall begin on the first day of July and end on the last day of June the following year; this change to begin effective the first day of July, 2006.

 Section 3 – Amendments to the Bylaws: Amendments to these Bylaws may be adopted by the Board of Directors of the Corporation at any meeting of the Board upon a majority vote of the directors in office.
 The Board of Directors shall have ten (10) days prior written notice of the proposed amendments.

 Section 4 – Use of the Corporate Name/Logo: Each member in good standing of the Corporation shall be permitted to advertise such fact in the conduct of his business and to display any corporate logo or other trademark as may be adopted by the Corporation for such purpose.
 No other person or entity shall be permitted to use the name and prestige of the Corporation for his personal benefit, commercial or otherwise, without the express permission of the Board.

 Section 5 – Waiver of Notice: Whenever any notice is required to be given to members and/or directors under the provisions of the Articles of Incorporation, these Bylaws or applicable law, a waiver in writing thereof signed by the member(s) and/or director(s), as the case may be, entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent to the giving of such notice.

-The above Amended and Restated Bylaws of this Corporation were adopted by the Board of Directors and the Members effective as of the 1st day of July, 2006.
+The above Amended and Restated Bylaws of this Corporation were adopted by the Board of Directors effective as of the 21st day of April, 2016.